VarshaArunn/Cyclistic/README.md

 * Activity spikes occur at different times of the day, with members commuting during work hours and casual riders using bikes mainly during leisure hours.

 ## Act
-Based on my analysis, I came up with the following reccomendations that I believe will help the marketing team create an effective campaign to convert casual riders into members:
+Following my analysis, I have formulated the following recommendations aimed at assisting the marketing team in devising an impactful campaign to convert casual riders into members:

-***1. Summer Adventure Membership:* Offer a seasonal membership for summer (May to August) tailored for casual riders, emphasizing bikes near waterfront attractions and entertainment spots.**
+***1. Summer Adventure Membership:*  Introduce a seasonal membership tailored for the summer months (May to August), targeting casual riders and highlighting bikes located near waterfront attractions and entertainment hotspots.**

-***2. Waterfront Wonders Promotion:* Advertise the campaign at water-adjacent bike stations popular among casual riders, showcasing the benefits of membership.**
+***2. Waterfront Wonders Promotion:* Promote the campaign at bike stations near waterfront areas, popular among casual riders.
+Emphasize the advantages of membership through compelling advertising.**

-***3. Weekend Explorer Discounts:* Provide exclusive discounts for weekends and longer rides to incentivize casual riders to become members and enjoy cost savings.**
+***3. Weekend Explorer Discounts:* Offer exclusive discounts for weekends and extended rides to encourage casual riders to become members, showcasing the potential cost savings and benefits of membership.**

 By adopting these streamlined strategies, the marketing campaign can successfully transform occasional riders into esteemed members, enhancing their biking experience throughout the summer season